We may receive compensation when you click on links to products from our partners.

 If the modern workplace environment could be summed up in a single word, that word would be “desk”.
 The vast majority of careers now involve sitting behind a desk, often for hours at a time, and usually tapping on a computer.
 From accountants to web designers, it seems that no career is able to escape the confines of the desk…

 A clear explanation of accountancy expressed in layman’s terms, All You Need to Know about Accounting and Accountants has the answers to your questions about a fascinating industry.

 Below are five careers that you may want to contemplate if you need variety, change, and freedom from your career.
 While these careers will always involve some element of needing to be in the right place at the right time, they offer a glimpse into a working world where a desk doesn’t need to be part of your professional life.

-While gardening does present its challenges — working outside in winter being a particular fly in the ointment — it offers a freedom and flexibility that few modern careers are able to achieve.
+While gardening does present its challenges — working outside in winter can be a fly in the ointment — it offers freedom and flexibility that few modern careers are able to achieve.

 If you like the sound of truck driving as a career but worry about the training and certification process, then don’t be.
 If you enroll with a paid truck driving school, then you’ll be able to earn a wage while you train, ensuring that you can embark on a new career rather than uprooting your entire financial circumstance.

 Take a look at five careers that you may want to contemplate if you need variety, change, and freedom from your career.
 While these careers will always involve some element of needing to be in the right place at the right time.Tweet This

 If you’d told someone that you wanted to be a blogger 10 years ago, they would likely have looked confused and assumed they misheard you.
 However, today blogging is a viable career choice.
 If there is a subject you are passionate about and want to share with the world, transforming your life by opening a blog is a great choice.